zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/top_layer.rst

 This page introduces how to assemble the DIY KIT Top layer

-1. Place the top part.
+1. Place the top plate.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-1.jpg